stevend1-cyber/WA-Holiday-Maker-AI-travel-Agent/README.md

 ## Acknowledgements

 - Built as a demonstration of AI-powered consumer decision tools for the hospitality and tourism industry
-- Developed at [Edith Cowan University](https://www.ecu.edu.au), School of Business & Law
+- Developed by Steven D'Alessandro [Edith Cowan University](https://www.ecu.edu.au), School of Business & Law
 - Powered by [Anthropic Claude](https://www.anthropic.com) with web search

 ---

 ## Licence

 This project is provided for educational and demonstration purposes.
-Feel free to adapt it for your own use.
+All rights are copyrighted by the owner